 degree: A professional academic degree (e.g., bachelor’s) or equivalent.

-direct supplier: An individual or organization with whom a Program Participant has a direct contractual relationship for fiber sourcing.
+direct supplier: An individual or organization with whom a Certified Organization has a direct contractual relationship for fiber sourcing.

+ecologically important: Ecologically important can be defined as applying to natural communities, biological, ecological or physical features which, either by themselves or in a network, contribute significantly to an ecosystem’s productivity, biodiversity, and resilience.
+Ecologically important areas may be so identified by the inclusion of species or natural communities that are integral to the identity or function of an ecosystem, but which may be relatively uncommon on the landscape, including species with a high “S-Rank” or “G-Rank” from NatureServe, subject to the discretion of the Certified Organization.

 economic viability: The economic incentive necessary to keep forest ownerships profitable and competitive, and to keep people gainfully employed.

 ecosystem services: Components of nature, directly enjoyed, consumed, or used to yield human well-being.